chatwoot/docs/docs/self-hosted/deployment/helm-charts.md

 ---
-sidebar_label: "Helm Charts (k8s)"
+sidebar_label: "Kubernetes"
-title: "Deploy Chatwoot using Helm Charts"
+title: "Deploy Chatwoot on Kubernetes using Helm Charts"
 ---

 This guide will help you to deploy a production ready Chatwoot instance with Helm Charts.